-In the eventuality of a partial blockage at the main railway line culvert (northern culvert - 750mm diameter), the water level increases by 130mm upstream of the railway line and decreases by 130mm downstream.
+In the eventuality of a partial blockage at the northern railway line culvert (750mm diameter), the water level increases by 110mm upstream of the railway line and decreases by 100mm downstream.
 As previously mentioned, the flows are attenuated upstream of the railway line, with the two culverts serving as the sole connection between the upstream floodplain and the urbanized area downstream.
 Therefore, any reduction in the culvert capacity would lead to a decrease in the flow downstream.
+Conversely, any increase in culvert size would result in an increase in flow and an elevated flood risk to the properties downstream of the railway line.

-The southern rail culvert (0.7m width x 1m height) blockage behaves similarly to the northern culvert blockage, but with a lesser impact (only 20mm increase in water levels upstream) since the majority of the flow is conveyed through the northern culvert.
+The southern rail culvert (0.87m width x 1.4m height) blockage behaves similarly to the northern culvert blockage, but with a lesser impact (only 20mm increase in water levels upstream) since the majority of the flow is conveyed through the northern culvert.
+The southern rail culvert was originally depicted as 0.7m wide and 1m high in the baseline model.
+Following the updated survey collected in 2024, it was noted that its dimensions increased to 0.87m wide and 1.4m high (from hard bed to culvert soffit).
+This is attributed to channel clearance as well as the removal of a collapsed wingwall at this location.